pazbar1338/task-planner/README.md

-# task-planner
+# Task Planner
-multiuser task planner
+A task planner in which users can create, read, delete, update and assign tasks to other users.